MattieTK/vercel-dynamic-dns/README.md

 ### With Docker Compose
 1. Clone the repo
-2. Fill in your environment varialbes in the `docker-compose.yml` file
+2. Fill in your environment variables in the `docker-compose.yml` file
 3. Run `docker-compose up`